 - Links to files on the changelog page for packages using GitHub releases now point to the correct URL on github.com and no longer to a 404 error page.

-- Creating new VCS repositories in the remote organization while an organization is being synchronized, is no longer delayed until after the synchronization run is finished.
+- Creating packages for new VCS repositories in the remote organization created while an organization is being synchronized, is no longer delayed until after the synchronization run is finished.